badger-cash/badger-components-react/src/hoc/BadgerBase/README.md

 if props `currency` and `price` are entered, the real world fiat currency to BCH price will be computed and automatically set

 ### Token Pricing
-if props `ticker` and `amount` are entered that amount of the chosen `ticker` token/coin will be used as payment.
+if props `coinType` and `amount` are entered that amount of the chosen `coinType` token/coin will be used as payment.
 For now works with only `BCH`, but will extend to use SLP tokens.